tahoe-lafs/tahoe-lafs/docs/configuration.rst

     If provided, the node will attempt to connect to and use the given helper for uploads.
 See :doc:`helper` for details.

-``key_generator.furl = (FURL string, optional)``

-    If provided, the node will attempt to connect to and use the given key-generator service, using RSA keys from the external process rather than generating its own.

 ``stats_gatherer.furl = (FURL string, optional)``